8 Essential Foot Care Tips for Improved Health in Seniors

 Healthy feet help seniors stay as mobile, balanced, and independent as possible.
 To reduce the risk of foot problems that could affect overall health, Vive Health shares 8 essential senior foot care tips that help keep your older adult’s feet comfortable and healthy.

 Aging takes a toll on the feet.
-But with a long caregiving To Do list, out-of-sight tasks like foot care can be easily forgotten.
+But with a long caregiving To-Do list, out-of-sight tasks like foot care can easily be forgotten.

 Over time, feet flatten and become wider.
 The fatty padding naturally wears down.
 That leaves the bones and joints of the feet more exposed to wear and tear.